uandere/solana-twitter/README.md

 + new Program(idl, provider.value));
 ```

-It seems, like the constructor of the `Program` class has changed,
+As it turns out, the constructor of the `Program` class has changed,
-but I was not able to find the corresponding change in the Anchor
+but the contributors of Anchor didn't reflect that change in the
-docs.
+documentation (I didn't find any mention of this in the official
+CHANGELOG either).